Balinese coconut lawar salad (Lawar buncis Bali)

 In a very small pot fry the garlic till lightly browned.
 Drain on paper towels and set aside.

-In the same pot and oil fry the shallots till browned and crisp.
+In the same pot and oil, fry the shallots till browned and crisp.
 Drain on paper towels and set aside.

-Serve and mix at the table before serving after your guests have had a chance to appreciate the dish.
 NOTE: When I make a salad like this, I always have extra vegetables or stuff that does not fit into a beautiful display.
 I have learned to set those aside separately in a bowl in the kitchen.
-After your guests have seen the dish and taken Instagram photos, I take the dish back to the kitchen where I mix the salad for serving.
-At this point I add in all the remaining vegetables and extras.
-This way you have a beautiful dish, AND, enough food for everyone and no but you knows any better.
+After your guests have seen the dish and taken Instagram photos, I will take the dish back to the kitchen, where I will mix the salad for serving.
+At this point, I will add all the remaining vegetables and extras.
+This way, you have a beautiful dish AND enough food for everyone.